Virginia Washington Monument

-The Virginia Washington Monument, also known as the Washington Monument, is a 19th-century neoclassical statue of George Washington located on the public square in Richmond, Virginia.
+The Virginia Washington Monument, known locally simply as the Washington Monument, is a 19th-century neoclassical statue of George Washington located on the public square in Richmond, Virginia.

+Description

+The Washington Monument features a 21 ft, 18000 lb bronze statue of George Washington on horseback.
+Below Washington, (finished after the American Civil War) includes statues of six other noted Virginians who took part in the American Revolution: Thomas Jefferson, Patrick Henry, Andrew Lewis, John Marshall, George Mason, and Thomas Nelson Jr. The lowest level has six bronze female allegorical figures (muses / graces) that represent the ideas of "Colonial Times" (wielding an ax), "Finance" (wielding a ledger book), "Independence" (with broken shackles), "Bill of Rights" (wielding a sword) and "Revolution" (wielding a sword and crushing a king's crown underfoot).

+On April 30, 1863, Elements of George Washington on horseback on the monument were incorporated into the Seal of the Confederate States of America.

+History

 It was designed by Thomas Crawford (1814-1857) and completed under the supervision of Randolph Rogers (1825-1892) after Crawford's death.
 It is the terminus for Grace Street.
 The cornerstone of the monument was laid in 1850 and it became the second equestrian statue of Washington to be unveiled in the United States (following the one in Union Square, New York City, unveiled in 1856).
 It was not completed until 1869.

-Description

-The Washington Monument features a 21 ft, 18000 lb bronze statue of George Washington on horseback.
-Below Washington, (finished after the American Civil War) includes statues of six other noted Virginians who took part in the American Revolution: Thomas Jefferson, Patrick Henry, Andrew Lewis, John Marshall, George Mason, and Thomas Nelson Jr. The lowest level has bronze female allegorical figures that represent relevant events or themes.

-On February 22, 1862, the monument was the location for the second inauguration of the President and Vice President of the Confederate States.
+On February 22, 1862, the monument was the location for the second inauguration of the president and vice president of the Confederate States.
 The presidential oath of office was administered to Jefferson Davis by Judge J.D.
 Halyburton and the vice presidential oath to Alexander H. Stephens by senate president R.M.T.
 Hunter.
-Elements of the statue were incorporated into the Seal of the Confederate States.